Skip to main content

 An Agent registry is essential for several reasons:

-• Discovery and Integration: The registry serves as a centralized repository where agents can register themselves and query information about other registered agents.
+• Discovery and Integration: The registry serves as a repository where agents can register themselves and query information about other registered agents.
 This facilitates easy discovery and integration of agents across different networks and systems.

 • Metadata Management: The registry stores and manages agent metadata, including capabilities, API endpoints, and resource requirements.
 This allows other agents to find and utilize specific functionalities offered by registered agents.